 Bladder infections: These can cause frequent peeing, burning,

-pain, and blood in the urine.
+pain, and blood in

 (conjunctivitis) is a mild inflammation of the membranes that cover the

 eye and inner surfaces of the eyelids.
 Symptoms include red eyes, discharge, tearing,

 and the feeling that there's something in the eye.

 Pharyngoconjunctival fever causes very red eyes, a sore

 Keratoconjunctivitis is a more severe eye infection that involves